Have you heard of the Vanguard Wellington Fund? VWELX (investors shares) or VWENX (admiral shares) is my #1 fund for retirees.

 Wellington Management, based out of Boston, oversees some $1.1 trillion in assets for Vanguard and 600 other clients in over 60 countries.

 We live in a world where mutual funds die every recession and close with the passing of every portfolio manager.
-How could Vanguard Wellington stand nearly 100 years of tests?

 I think the answer lies at the core of its company culture.